maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/voters-choice-elections.md

 - Drop off your completed ballot.
 - Vote with an accessible voting machine.
 - Get help and voting materials in multiple languages.
-- Register and vote even after the registration deadline has passed, including on Election Day, Tuesday, March 3.
+- Register and vote even after the registration deadline has passed, including on Election Day, Tuesday, November 3.

 #### When Vote Centers Are Open

 All Vote Centers will be open for at least 4 days before Election Day.
-For the March 3 Primary, this means all Vote Centers will be open from Saturday, February 29, through Tuesday, March 3.
+For the November 3 General Election, this means all Vote Centers will be open from Saturday, October 31, through Tuesday, November 3.

 Some Vote Centers will be open for 11 days before Election Day.
-For the March 3 Primary, some Vote Centers will open starting Saturday, February 22.
+For the November 3 General Election, some Vote Centers will open starting Saturday, October 24.

 **[Find a Ballot Drop Box location or Vote Center.](https://caearlyvoting.sos.ca.gov/)**